tardis-sn/tardis/docs/io/visualization/using_widgets.rst

 Arrows represent the line interactions experienced by packets.
 Upwards arrows show excitation from lower energy levels to higher levels and downward arrows show de-excitation from higher energy levels to lower levels.
-The thickness of each arrow represents the number of packets that underwent that interaction.
+The thickness of each arrow represents the number of packets that underwent that interaction, with thicker lines representing more number of packets than the thin lines.
 The wavelength of the transition is given by the color.

 Setting Other Options